-In search of further possibilities for fonts, Fontworks conducted research to find the optimal fonts for the visually impaired (weak eyesight) and the elderly.
-I will report its contents.
+In pursuit of further possibilities for fonts, Fontworks conducted research to find fonts that are optimal for the visually impaired (weak-sighted) and elderly.
+We report on the results of this research.

 We have been researching and developing UD fonts from the perspective of universal design.
-Our UD fonts have aimed to be effective designs for everyone.
-However, in discussions with various customers, Rather than creating one design that is effective for everyone, it is better to make changes for each specific group and create their own design, resulting in the best design for everyone.
-I came to think that it might not be.
+Our UD fonts have always aimed to be designs that are effective for everyone.
+However, in discussions with various clients, we have come to think that rather than creating one design that is effective for everyone, it might be better to make changes to each specific group and create a design for each group, so that we could ultimately deliver the optimal design to everyone.

-In the first research on UD fonts, we also conducted experiments with elderly people.
+In the initial research into UD fonts, experiments were also conducted on elderly people.

-In conclusion, we have concluded that there is not much difference between the elderly and young people, and have released our UD fonts since 2015.
+We concluded that there was not much difference between older and younger people, and so we have been releasing our UD fonts since 2015.

-During the discussion, there was an opinion that it would be better to include not only the elderly but also the visually impaired (weak eyesight).
-Research and development of UD fonts for the visually impaired (weak eyesight) and the elderly decided to do In 2021, we found the best font among our fonts, and also found some problems, so we developed the fonts to solve them.
-Along with that, new Inclusive Design Font (ID Font) I decided to
+During the discussion, an opinion was raised that it would be better to include not only the elderly but also the visually impaired (weak vision), so we decided to research and develop a UD font for the visually impaired (weak vision) and the elderly.
+In fiscal 2021, we found the optimal font from among our fonts, and also found problems, so we developed a font to solve them.
+As a result, we decided to make it a new inclusive design font (ID font).

 Research overview